tronprotocol/documentation/TRX/Tron-http.md

 /wallet/transferasset
 Function：Transfer Token
 demo：curl -X POST  http://127.0.0.1:8090/wallet/transferasset -d '{"owner_address":"41d1e7a6bc354106cb410e65ff8b181c600ff14292", "to_address": "41e552f6487585c2b58bc2c9bb4492bc1f17132cd0", "asset_name": "6173736574497373756531353330383934333132313538", "amount": 100}'
-Parameters：Owner_address is the address of the withdrawal account, converted to a hex string；To_address is the recipient address，converted to a hex string；asset_name is the token contract address，converted to a hex string；Amount is the amount of token to transfer
+Parameters：Owner_address is the address of the withdrawal account, converted to a hex string；To_address is the recipient address，converted to a hex string；asset_name is the Token Name(NOT SYMBOL)，converted to a hex string；Amount is the amount of token to transfer
 Return value：Token transfer Transaction raw data

 /wallet/easytransfer